-- a 2% Net Smelter Return ("NSR") royalty on the Company's Tuligtic property in Mexico, which hosts the Company's Ixtaca gold-silver development project; - a 1.5% NSR on the Caballo Blanco gold deposit in Mexico, a development project currently operated by Goldgroup Mining Inc.;

-- a 2% NSR on the Elk gold deposit in Canada, an advanced exploration project currently operated by Gold Mountain Mining Corp.; - a portfolio of 21 additional NSR royalties on exploration projects in Mexico, Canada and the United States identified through the Company's past prospect generator activities; - a 100% interest in the El Cobre copper-gold porphyry exploration project in Mexico and the Willow copper-gold porphyry exploration project in Nevada, in addition to a portfolio of 20 other exploration projects, many of which are located in eastern Mexico in geological environments similar to the recent Ixtaca and Caballo Blanco discoveries; and - sufficient working capital to satisfy stock exchange requirements.
+- a 2% Net Smelter Return ("NSR") royalty on the Company's Tuligtic property in Mexico, which hosts the Company's Ixtaca gold-silver development project; - a 1.5% NSR on the Caballo Blanco gold deposit in Mexico, a development project currently operated by Timmins Gold Corp.; - a 2% NSR on the Elk gold deposit in Canada, an advanced exploration project currently owned and operated by Gold Mountain Mining Corp. ("Gold Mountain"); - a portfolio of 21 additional NSR royalties on exploration projects in Mexico, Canada and the United States identified through the Company's past prospect generator activities; - a 100% interest in the EI Cobre copper-gold porphyry exploration project in Mexico and the Willow copper-gold porphyry exploration project in Nevada, in addition to a portfolio of 20 other exploration projects, many of which are located in eastern Mexico in geological environments similar to the recent Ixtaca and Caballo Blanco discoveries; and - sufficient working capital to satisfy stock exchange requirements.